pavelmics/simple-redash-instalation/README.md

 #INSTALLATION
 1. Rename `redash.env.example` to `redash.env`;
 2. Change redash.env according to your settings.
 External postgresql server is required.
-As a email settings you can use free smtp servers like gmail.com (tested with mail.ru)
+For email settings you can use any smtp server like gmail.com (I've tested it with mail.ru);
 3. Run `docker-compose up -d`
 4. Run `docker exec -it redash-web bin/docker-entrypoint create_db` to initialize database with empty redash ddl;
-5. Go to <you-ip-or-hostname>:5000 for details;
+5. Go to you-ip-or-hostname:5000 for details;